Buddhism and Hinduism: Debate

 Buddhist and Hindu philosophers often engaged in debate in ancient India.
 This was done in person and also in written texts.
+According to Bronkhorst, consistent systematic debates between Buddhists and Hindus intensifies after the 5th century CE, though discussions had also occurred previously.

 Buddhist philosophers often criticized Hindu thinkers.
 Some of the most common targets for criticism were the theory of the atman and the theory of Ishvara (a creator God).
 Both views are criticized by Buddhist thinkers like Vasubandhu.
 The Buddhist philosopher Nagarjuna is known for his extensive critiques of Nyaya school of Hindu philosophy.
 The Buddhist Bhavaviveka outlined numerous Hindu philosophies in his Madhyamakahrdaya and attempted to refute them.

 In turn, Hindu theologians like Adi Śaṅkara, Kumārila Bhaṭṭa and various Nyaya school philosophers (like Vātsāyana) likewise critiqued Buddhist thought in their various works. Śaṅkara accuses the Buddha of being "a man given to make incoherent assertions" and "propound absurd doctrines."

+According to Śaṅkara, the Buddhist not-self doctrine fails because a cognizer beyond cognition can be demonstrated from difference between the existence of the witness consciousness and what it knows (the numerous diverse ideas).
+Furthermore, a conscious agent would avoid infinite regress, since there would be no necessity to posit another knower. Śaṅkara thought that no doubts could be raised about the Self, for the act of doubting implies at the very least the existence of the doubter (even though Buddhism does have corresponding theories of the mind and consciousness, see: citta and eight consciousnesses).

+Vidyaranya, another Advaita Vedantic philosopher, expresses this argument as:

+The Vedanta critiques were answered by later Buddhist thinkers.
 According to Klostermaier: Kumārila Bhaṭṭa in his Śloka-vārttika, a thoroughly systematic work, attacked Buddhism methodically.
 It provoked the Buddhist scholar Śāntarakṣita to counterattack Hinduism in great detail in his magnum opus Tattva-saṅgraha.
 Quoting extensively from the Śloka-vārttika, Śāntarakṣita demolishes the Hindu positions with great ingenuity and a certain sense of humor.
 This polemical exchange between Hindus and Buddhists was continued on both sides for centuries.
 It became customary for Hindu scholars to refute rival Buddhist schools in their writings before expounding their own teachings.

 Intellectual influences

-Both Hindu and Buddhist philosophers were influenced by each others works.
+Both Hindu and Buddhist philosophers were influenced by each other's works.
 Buddhist philosophers like Vasubandhu and Dignaga were influenced by the works of the Nyaya school to develop more sophisticated forms of Buddhist epistemology.

 Various thinkers of the Advaita Vedanta school, like Gaudapada and Adi Shankara, were also influenced by Buddhist ideas of the Madhyamaka school.
 Furthermore, later Advaita philosophers like Śrīharṣa (11th century), and Citsukha (13th century) adopted and utilized many of the arguments of the Buddhist Nagarjuna to show the illusory nature of the world.

 Some Hindu philosophers (like the Saiva Utpaladeva) were also influenced by the work of Buddhist epistemologists like Dignaga and Dharmakirti.